Looking for some weird fishing tips and skills? Welcome to the Redneck Fishing Guide.

 Once you’ve used that last egg from the grocery store, make sure to save the carton it came in.
 These can be great storage spaces for loose bobbers!
 See the full instructions here.

 Some of these tips have been proven to work.
 Some not so much.
 But are still worth trying at least once.
-Anything for that 20 lb bass.
-Happy fishing.
+Anything for that 20lb bass.

 Now that you know how to fish like a redneck, learn how to hunt like a redneck.

 We hope this article helped you learn how to fish like a redneck with these weird fishing tips and skills.